Difference Between Presume And Assume

 Understanding "Assume"

 The verb "assume" means to take something to be true or to accept something without proof.
 It often implies a lack of solid evidence or a leap of faith based on limited information.
-The act of assuming can be risky, as it can lead to incorrect conclusions or misunderstandings if the underlying premise is false.
+Which means the act of assuming can be risky, as it can lead to incorrect conclusions or misunderstandings if the underlying premise is false.
 Essentially, you are making an educated guess, or perhaps an uneducated one, without possessing definitive proof.

 Examples: